 DIY kits from drugstores and grocery stores — and even available online — may, when used as instructed, and with time may gradually show some whitening effect on some stains.
 They will not work on all stains or nearly as quickly or dramatically as whitening options from a dentist in South Edmonton.
-We’ll suggest how a dentist can help, below.
+We’ll suggest how a dentist can help below.
 Here are the DIY options you may want to consider:

-Teeth whitening toothpaste is inexpensive and requires no changes to your regular routine, but will only help gradually with the slightest discolourations.
+Teeth whitening toothpaste is inexpensive and requires no changes to your regular routine, but it will only help gradually with the slightest discolourations.
 “Paint-on” whitening is a bleaching agent in gel form contained in a pen-like device.
 It’s suitable for occasional touch-ups and can even be applied with a brush, but often with uneven results due to inconsistent application.
-Whitening strips are the most popular DIY whitening option that will gradually produce a whitening effect when used as directed, but can not be customized or targeted to specific stains.
+Whitening strips are the most popular DIY whitening option that will gradually produce a whitening effect when used as directed but can not be customized or targeted to specific stains.
 One can even order one-size-fits-all whitening trays online that contain whitening gels to wear at home.
 Because of their one-size-fits-all nature, whether they’ll fit you and your teeth or produce consistent results is an open question.

 Who is a good (or bad) candidate for teeth whitening?